MediaBrain-SJTU/RECORDS-LTPLL/README.md

 ## Extensions
 ### To Implement Your Own Model
 - Add your model to "./models" and load the model in train.py.
+- Implement functions(./utils/utils_loss.py) specfic to your models in train.py.
 ### To Implement Other Datasets
 - Create the PLL version of the datasets and add to "./data".
 - Implement the dataset (e.g., ./utils/cifar10.py).